 How to Create Competitor Comparison Pages That Win in AI Search

 Traditional competitor pages fail in AI search.
-Learn Generative Engine Optimization (GEO) & SEO for AI to get your content cited.
+Learn Answer Engine Optimization (AEO) & SEO for AI to get your content cited.
 This guide shows how to use structure, objectivity, and consensus to win.

 Prerequisites